Winter Prep & Storage Guide

 Bridgeport Harley-Davidson, Stratford

-If you’d rather do it yourself, here is a 10-step guide to keeping your bike in top shape and ready to ride next spring.
-Click here for more details.
+If you’d rather do it yourself, here is a ten-step guide to keeping your bike in top shape and ready to ride next spring.
+If you need detailed info for each step, click here

 1. Where to put your bike